-16 However, Nagel (2005) finds that the link between abnormal turnover and return reversals is stronger for stocks with low institutional ownership.
+16However, Nagel (2005) finds that the link between abnormal turnover and return reversals is stronger for stocks with low institutional ownership.

-17 However, the evidence on the relation between trading volume and returns does not reach uniform conclusions, as the results often vary with the measure of trading volume adopted or with the estimation frequency.
-For example, Avramov, Chordia, and Goyal (2006) document large reversals for high-turnover stocks when returns are measured weekly, but they find that reversals are stronger for low-volume stocks when considering monthly returns.
-Connolly and Stivers (2003) document that the weekly returns of a portfolio of large U.S. stocks exhibit reversals following a period of low abnormal turnover (see also Cooper 1999).
+17The evidence on the relation between trading volume and returns does not reach, however, uniform conclusions, as the results often vary with the measure of trading volume adopted or with the estimation frequency.
+For example, Avramov, Chordia and Goyal (2006) document large reversals for high turnover stocks when returns are measured at the weekly frequency, but they find that reversals are stronger for low volume stocks when considering monthly returns.
+Connolly and Stivers (2003) document that the weekly returns of a portfolio of large U.S. stocks exhibit reversals following a period of low abnormal turnover (see also Cooper (1999)).